-Osteoarthritis (OA) is a disabling joint disease characterized by a noninflammatory degeneration of the joint complex (articular cartilage, subchondral bone, and synovium) that occurs with old age or from overuse.
-It mainly affects the weight-bearing and high-use joints, such as the hip, knee, hands, and vertebrae.
-Despite the widespread view that OA is a condition caused exclusively by degenerative “wear and tear” of the joints, newer research indicates a significant heterogeneity of causation, including pre-existing peculiarities of joint anatomy, genetics, local inflammation, mechanical forces, and biochemical processes that are affected by proinflammatory mediators and proteases.
-Major risk factors include advanced age, obesity, previous injuries, and asymmetrically stressed joints.
-In early-stage osteoarthritis, patients may complain of reduced range of motion, joint-stiffness, and pain that is aggravated with heavy use.
-As the disease advances, nagging pain may also occur during the night or at rest.
-Diagnosis is predominantly based on clinical and radiological findings.
-Classic radiographic features of OA do not necessarily correlate with clinical symptoms and appearance.
-If lifestyle changes (moderate exercise, weight loss) and physical therapy fail to improve symptoms, nonsteroidal anti-inflammatory drugs (NSAIDs) in particular, are used to for the management active osteoarthritis.
-If medical interventions fail to improve the patient's quality of life, surgical procedures such as joint replacement may become necessary.
+Osteoarthritis is a disabling joint disease characterized by degeneration of the joint complex (articular cartilage, subchondral bone, and synovium) that can have various causes, most notably advanced age and overuse.
+It mainly affects weight-bearing joints and joints that are heavily used, such as the hip, knee, hands, and vertebrae.
+Despite the widespread view that osteoarthritis is a condition caused exclusively by degenerative “wear and tear” of the joints, newer research indicates that there are various causes, including preexisting joint abnormalities, genetics, local inflammation, mechanical forces, and biochemical processes that are promoted by proinflammatory mediators and proteases.
+Major risk factors for osteoarthritis include advanced age, obesity, previous injuries, and asymmetrically stressed joints.
+In early-stage osteoarthritis, patients typically report a reduced range of motion, joint stiffness, and pain that is aggravated with heavy use.
+As the disease advances, persistent pain may also be present during the night and/or at rest.
+The diagnosis is predominantly based on clinical features and supported by radiological findings, as classic radiographic features of osteoarthritis do not always correlate with the patient's clinical symptoms or appearance.
+If lifestyle changes (e.g., moderate exercise, weight loss) fail to improve symptoms, pharmacotherapy is typically used for the management of active osteoarthritis.
+If these measures do not improve the patient's quality of life, surgical procedures such as arthroplasty may be necessary.

 - Incidence: increases with age

-- Sex: ♀ > ♂, especially in patients older than 50 years
+- Sex: : ♀ > ♂, especially in patients older than 50 years

 - Incidence rates in specific joints: knee > hip > hand

 Epidemiological data refers to the US, unless otherwise specified.